gbmitchell/math4610/HW3/problem_2.md

     e = x - y
     Infinity norm of e = Infinity eabs = 0.250

 The output displays the values of the exact vector x and its approximation vector y.
-The error vector e = x-y and the L1-norm of the vector e represents the absolute error, in this case L1-eabs = 0.438.
+The error vector e = x-y and the Infinity-norm of the vector e represents the absolute error, in this case Infinity-eabs = 0.250.

 **Implementation/Code:** The following is the code for vectorErrorAbsoluteInfinity()